-It's a perfect match for your favorite tequila and the cocktail is very easy to mix up.
+The oranges are a perfect match for your favorite tequila and the cocktail is very easy to mix up.
 It makes a fantastic winter margarita because that is when blood oranges are in season, so keep an eye out for them.

 Pour the ingredients into a cocktail shaker with ice cubes.

-Bottled or concentrated blood orange juice can be found year round and that is the next best option.
+- Bottled or concentrated blood orange juice can be found year round and that is the next best option.
 It's not common, so you will have to look a little harder.
 You might have luck at natural food grocers, specialty markets, or in the organic or health food section of larger supermarkets.

-Stirrings Blood Orange Martini Mixer: Blood orange juice and key lime juice concentrates are mixed with cane sugar to make a decent alternative to blood orange juice.
-It's available as a 750ml bottle, the same size as the average liquor bottle, so it will last quite a while and is one of the more affordable options.
+- Stirrings Blood Orange Martini Mixer: Blood orange juice and key lime juice concentrates are mixed with cane sugar to make a decent alternative to blood orange juice.
+It's available as a 750ml bottle (the same size as the average liquor bottle) so it will last quite a while and is one of the more affordable options.

-Monin Blood Orange Syrup and Puree: One of the best-known syrup producers, Monin offers both a blood orange syrup and a fruit puree.
+- Monin Blood Orange Syrup and Puree: One of the best-known syrup producers, Monin offers both a blood orange syrup and a fruit puree.
 Either would be a good substitute, though you will need to make adjustments from the recipe because both are thicker than a juice.
 Start with about 3/4 ounce, shake the margarita, and add more if needed.

-Blood Orange Purees: Most often found at specialty grocers or those concentrating on gourmet food, it is possible to find a blood orange puree.
+- Blood Orange Puree: Most often found at specialty grocers or those concentrating on gourmet food, it is possible to find a blood orange puree.
 Again, you'll need to make adjustments to the recipe to suit your taste.
 It is also possible to add water to a puree to create a juice using your blender.
 Depending on the puree, you may want to strain out any pulp.